jtlap/nt2/doc/source/sdk/errors/warning.rst

 Description
 ------------
-By default, this macro send a formatted message including date, time, file, line, function name and user message indicating that a warning was emitted.
+Emit a message during compile-time to warn about a file-level error or misconfiguration.